← Back to work

 Decide: For each dimension, I had a real conversation with Claude about trade-offs.
 Astro vs Next.js vs vanilla.
 Static vs server-rendered.
 Dark mode vs light.
 Fraunces vs Söhne.
 I rejected Claude’s suggestions when they didn’t fit (he wanted to add a sitemap integration that was incompatible with our Astro version - I caught it, we removed it).

-Ship: Claude wrote the code.
-I read every diff before validating.
+Ship: Claude wrote the code; I reviewed diffs, challenged unclear choices, and tested the visual result before accepting changes.
 When something looked off, I asked why.
 When I didn’t understand a decision, I made him explain it.

 Iterate: When the WebGL particles felt too sparse, I said so.
 When the mouse trail felt redundant after we added hover morphing, I asked Claude what he thought - and we removed it.
 When the LinkedIn banner he generated wasn’t wow enough, I made him explain why, and we redid it three times.